Moving dogs can be easy and stress free for your pet.

-- Remember the temperature in a parked car can rise rapidly and your pets might die from the heat exhaustion
+- Remember that temperatures in a parked car can rise rapidly and your pets could perish from heat exhaustion.

 In the new home:

-- Check your boundary fencing to make sure that it is secure, of sufficient height and ‘hole-free’ before letting your dog run free in the garden.
+- Check your boundary fencing to make sure that it is secure, of sufficient height and free of holes before letting your dog run about the garden.

-- Try to unpack the essentials before introducing your dog to the new house so that your dog can see familiar items within the unfamiliar house.
+- Try to unpack the essentials before introducing your pet to the new house so that your dog can see familiar items in the unfamiliar house.

-- If your dog is micro chipped, get his records changed to your new address.
+- If your dogs are micro chipped, get their records changed to your new address.

 - Be patient with your dog in your new home and make allowances for ‘accidents’ on the carpet if they should happen.
 Don’t make a fuss, punish your dog or draw attention to them as this may make the problem worse.
 Quietly pick up the mess and clean the area with a disinfectant to properly remove germs and odours.
 Once your dog has settled in they should stop.
 Always praise him when he goes to toilet in the correct place (i.e. outside!) so that he knows where to go.

-- Make sure that you stick to your usual routines, as this will help them to settle, so feed and walk your dog at the usual times.
+- Make sure that you stick to your usual routines as this will help them settle.
+Feed and walk your dog at the usual times.

-- Don’t give more or less attention than he is used to having from you, this may cause him to become anxious or over dependent on you and could lead to behavioural problems.
+- Don’t vary the attention he/she receives from you as this may cause them to become anxious or over dependent on you and could lead to behavioural problems.

-- To help your dog settle in, take your dog for lots of walks.
+- To help your dog settle in, take it for lots of walks.
 This is ideal to get away from the chaos and a good excuse to get out of all the chores.
-This will help your dog get used to his new surroundings.
+This will help your dog adjust to his new surroundings.